OGSmurfen/EntityFrameworkCore-p4/README.md

 # GettingStarted-EFCore-p4
  - Using EneityFramework(EF) Core to persiste .NET objects into a database
  - Using EF Core to create a new database from code
- - using Npgsql.EntityFrameworkCore.PostgreSQL to persist data to a Postgres database rather than a Micorosoft one
+ - Using Npgsql.EntityFrameworkCore.PostgreSQL to persist data to a Postgres database rather than a Micorosoft one